 2. Insist on an evaluation.
 They are your friend (and ours too!)

-We want everyone who enters an evaluation period with our software to become a customer.
+We want everyone who enters an evaluation period with our care planning software to become a customer.
 If the companies you are liaising with are confident that you will love their system and service then ask them for an evaluation period before having to sign any long term contracts.
 Evaluations have two distinct benefits.
 They give you an opportunity to try before you buy and ensure the partnership works well for your business, and whether the system works well in practice.
 The second benefit is that is allows you to provide evidence to any internal sceptics.

-For the first, you should be thinking about whether the system is flexible, and fits seamlessly with how you run your home or whether you are having to adapt styles to suit the system.
+For the first, you should be thinking about whether the system is flexible, and fits seamlessly with how you run your residential care or nursing home or whether you are having to adapt styles to suit the system.
 This is in the interest of the software provider too, it allows them to gain valuable feedback and to build a meaningful partnership with you, making it much more likely that you will continue to be a customer for many years to come.

 For the second benefit of providing evidence, think about introducing the system to a control group of residents so that you can set up a comparison experiment.
 An example of this would be introducing the system to just ten residents on one floor of your home and keeping the other floors as a normal control to compare against.
 In this way you can soon start demonstrating achievements against your success critiera.
 If you are clear on your evaluation criteria in advance (see point four), this is an opportunity to collect evidence to support your decision making.
 A nice ancillary benefit is that this creates a pull effect, where carers outside of the evaluation group want to learn more about the system, and when they start seeing the benefits it has to offer they want to know how quickly they can have it too!

 So when customers want to run head long into the digital world we always encourage them to slow down, evaluate and build up a level of trust that will hopefully create a lasting partnership for many years to come and make the internal transition that bit easier to manage.